DIY Candy Cane Hot Chocolate Sticks are a perfect Christmas recipe to make with your kids or to wrap up and give a simple and easy DIY Christmas gift!

 Okay, now that we have that out of the way, let’s get onto making it!

 I used 3 candy canes.
-I unwrapped them, placed them a baggie and then smashed them with a rolling pin (a great activity to do if you’re stressed out)!
+I unwrapped them, placed them in a baggie, and then smashed them with a rolling pin (a great activity to do if you’re stressed out)!

 The amount of chocolate will depend on how much you want to make.
 I used 1 lb of milk chocolate chips.
 You can use whatever type of chocolate that you like.
 I personally like dark chocolate chips, but I knew my family members would prefer milk chocolate.